end2endzone/end2endzone-hugo/content/blog/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 **Notes:<br />**The TTX600 transmitter is not digital.
 This means that it is hard to reproduce the exact behavior every time.
 As you can see the result are pretty erratic.
 Each different channel has a different behavior.

-For extracting the data, I assumed that moving _**any**_&nbsp;sticks to the top, bottom, left and right position would always match a perfect 100% (or -100%).
+For extracting the data, I assumed that moving _**any**_ sticks to the top, bottom, left and right position would always match a perfect 100% (or -100%).
 Other values (+60%, -60%) are based on the documentation manual which states that high and low dual rates are based on a 100% and 60% ratio.

 {{< pleasenote >}}
   Note that each channel section are identified by a unique color which helps to identify the source of each Polynomial Equation.